-Linux swap to VM V-DISK in real/expanded storage
+- Linux swap to VM V-DISK in real/expanded storage

 - Means VM does real paging more efficient!

 - Set up in PROFILE EXEC on common 191 disk

-- Use SWAPGEN EXEC from sinenomine.com
+- Have to modify one file on Linux

 - V-DISK defined in directory entry

-Keep Linux Memory to a minimum (otherwise Linux fills up with buffers)
+- Keep Linux Memory to a minimum

 - Let it use its own swap

-- Only need 64MB for Apache, Samba server
+- Only need 48MB for Apache, Samba server

-- Need 256 MB for Oracle 9i minimum!
+- Need 128 MB for Oracle beta

 - Need 750MB for WebSphere Commerce Suite!

-- Booting from the reader requires at least 128MB for SLES8
+- Booting from the reader requires at least 64MB!